nuke-build/.github/.github/CONTRIBUTING.md

 1. Have you read the [documentation](https://nuke.build/docs/getting-started/philosophy.html)?
 2. Have you checked the [FAQ](https://nuke.build/docs/getting-started/faq.html)?
 3. Did you include the snippet of broken code in the issue?
-4. Did you verify it is *NO* external tool issue?
+4. Did you verify it's not an external tool issue?
-5. What are the *EXACT* steps to reproduce this problem?
+5. What are the exact steps to reproduce this problem?
+6. No issues for additional CLT support or missing arguments.
+We expect pull-request instead as they can be easily declared using a [specification file](https://github.com/nuke-build/nuke/tree/develop/build/specifications), and otherwise aren't affecting the core functionality.

 GitHub supports [markdown](http://github.github.com/github-flavored-markdown/), so when filing issues make sure you check the formatting before clicking submit.